Every state’s favourite fast food chain: the ultimate list

 Utah: Pretty Bird, Salt Lake City

-Chef Viet Pham (a previous Iron Chef America winner) brings a taste of Nashville-style hot fried chicken to Salt Lake City with Pretty Bird, a buzzy spot with four locations in the city.
-The small menu features its celebrated fried chicken sandwiches made with crisp thigh or white meat tenders, plus crinkle cut fries and Mexican street corn.
-The spice level of the chicken ranges from mild to ‘hot behind’, so proceed with caution; some customers say even the mild version has a real kick.
+Chef Viet Pham (a previous Iron Chef America winner) brings a taste of Nashville-style hot fried chicken to Salt Lake City with Pretty Bird, a buzzy spot with multiple locations in the city.
+The small menu features fried chicken sandwiches made with crisp thigh or white meat tenders, plus crinkle-cut fries and Mexican street corn.
+The spice level of the chicken ranges from mild to ‘hot behind,’ so proceed with caution; some customers say even the mild version has a real kick.

 Vermont: Beansie's Bus, Burlington